guillermooo/sublime-undocs/source/reference/comments.rst

    Scope selector to determine
    in which context the metadata should be active.

-   In most cases you want this to be your syntax's base scope.
+   In most cases you'll want this to be your syntax's base scope.

    ..
 XXX: refer to scopes here